Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## How about Jekyll?

-So how about Jekyll, as it is very well suited in seperating content from the logic?
-And yes, you definitly can do!
+So how about Jekyll, as it is very well suited in separating content from the logic?
+And yes, it is in fact very well possible to create a JSON API endpoint with Jekyll!

 This is where my JekyllConf 2019 talk is all about.

 **Basically, API's are used to make the same content available to different applications in a form that can be parsed in the desired language.
-But let me be clear: obviously in Jekyll you can only use the GET method, because it is static.**
+But let me be clear: obviously in Jekyll you can only use the GET method here because the application is static.**

-Nevertheless it is very well possible to create a so called API endpoint, and consume the data in an other application.
-Specially when you have a limited amount of data, or posts like in presentational websites or when you need a fake API in a proof-of-concept (POC).
+Basically we can create a JSON API endpoint, and consume the data in an other application.
+Especially when you have a limited amount of data, or posts like in presentational websites or when you need a fake API in a proof-of-concept (POC).

-I know that there are different solutions out there, to use fake online API' for testing, like <a href="https://jsonplaceholder.typicode.com/" target="_blank" rel="noopener noreferrer">**JSONplaceholder**</a>.
+I know that there are different solutions out there to use fake online API's for testing, like <a href="https://jsonplaceholder.typicode.com/" target="_blank" rel="noopener noreferrer">**JSONplaceholder**</a>.
 But you still have to code your content and nobody likes that.
 With Jekyll, on the other hand, you can write content just like an editor.

 ## MangiarBene